 - remember that the legal speed limit when towing your caravan is 60 mph on dual carriageways and motorways, 50 mph on single carriage roads and 30 mph in built-up areas;

-- your preparatory homework was likely to have included an explanation of the Maximum Technically Permissible Laden Mass (MTPLM) of your caravan, or the combined weight of the trailer itself plus the contents – make sure that you have not exceeded this weight and until you become more familiar with what the contents generally weigh, you might want to check the MTPLM at a public weighbridge;
+- as we mentioned under the heading on Towing, above, your preparatory homework was likely to have included an explanation of the Maximum Technically Permissible Laden Mass (MTPLM) of your caravan, or the combined weight of the trailer itself plus the contents – make sure that you have not exceeded this weight and until you become more familiar with what the contents generally weigh, you might want to check the MTPLM at a public weighbridge;

-- an equally important consideration when calculating loading weights is the nose weight of your caravan and keeping this within the limits of the car you are going to be using for towing;
+- you will also remember that an equally important consideration when calculating loading weights is the nose weight of your caravan and keeping this within the limits of the car you are going to be using for towing;

 - your first trip with the new caravan is likely to be relatively close to home but whenever planning a journey, you might want to remember that the car and trailer is less manoeuvrable than the car alone – if you are accustomed to using a sat nav, bear in mind that these devices may often take you down impossibly narrow or winding country lanes;